 - There’s no provision for vesting of founder shares – i.e. if one founder leaves after a month, they keep all their shares – that’s really bad for your ability to raise funds in the future.

 - There’s nothing about the Tag-along, Drag-along, Compulsory transfer provisions that you and your investors will be looking for.

 - There’s nothing about Exit provisions, i.e. what happens if you sell your business.

-All of which means that your investors are going to be expecting an all-new Articles document, which adopts your existing Model Articles as a starting point and then picks up from there.
+All of which means that, when you raise your first funding round, your investors are going to be expecting an all-new Articles document, which adopts your existing Model Articles as a starting point and then picks up from there.